fullstop125/budget-app/README.md

 ## ⭐️ Show your support <a name="support"></a>

+> Write a message to encourage readers to support your project

-Give a ⭐️ if you like this project!
+If you like this project...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>